IronCore864/aws-scripts/README.md

 `security-group-desc`: describe a security group, to see each port is used for what reason

-`migrate-security-gruops`: migrate Security Groups from One Region to Another
+`migrate-security-gruops`: migrate security groups from one region/vpc to another

+`compare-security-gruops`: after security groups migration you want to compare to make sure if they are exactly the same

 For more details see readme under each folder.